epfl-ada/ada-2021-project-adalunatics/README.md

 ### 4. Statistical Analysis on Cancel Culture.
 <div style="text-align: justify">We will use statistical tool (t-test) to invetigate whether we are able to identify a cancel culture based on the quotes spoken by  people accused of sexual misconduct or harassment, and quotes in which those people are mentionned.
 We expect to find a decrease in the number of quotes (spoken by or mentionning them) after their conviction.</div>

+## Notebooks
+### 1. Preprocessing.ipynb
+This notebook includes all the preprocessing steps of quotes selection, listing :
+- Quotebank quotes extraction.
+ 1. Manual Extraction/WordCloud,
+ 2. NLP-based Methods (LDA) for topic detection,
+ 3. BERT / Glove / Word2vec to extract embeddings,
+ 4. PCA / t-SNE for dimensionality reduction.

+- Tweets fethching completed with a tweet dataset from Kaggle.

+- Traumatic Events Dataset preparation thanks to Web Scraping.

+- Gender Bias investigations.

+### 2. Impact_Study.ipynb
+This notebook computes the timelines of the extracted quotes from Quotebank, and studies the impact of (traumatic and non-traumatic ) events.

+### 3. Cancel_Culture_Study.ipynb
+This notebook used Quotebank2015-2020, as well as the metadata dataset and a dataset of accused people taken from https://www.vox.com/metoo based on quotes in order to study the cancel culture induced by the #MeToo movement.

 ## Proposed Organisation Timeline
 Our planning for the coming weeks consists of the following steps: